Gyu-278/safemanagement/README.md

 Create the user authentication function after the navigation view. <br/>
 In the authentification function, use
     `lowercased(...)`
-method to not have case sensitive, then call the user authentication function in Button.
+method to not have case sensitive<br/>
+Then call the user authentication function in Button.
 # Run-Time Testing:
 Click the play button right next to preview on UI <br/>
 Click the play button again to switch temporary testing off if want to go back programming.